LakshayBaijal/SignalMesh-Real-Time-Communication-Platform---Live-Project/README.md

 - Designed a real-time global chat platform using FastAPI and WebSockets supporting concurrent users
 - Implemented secure user authentication using JWT and encrypted password storage with bcrypt
 - Developed live presence tracking, file attachments, emoji support, and broadcast messaging architecture
+- Integrated NLP embeddings and Grok API to respond with context aware suggestions.
 - Architected full-duplex client-server communication with scalable WebSocket connection handling
 - Deployed globally on Render using environment-based configuration